 The other thing of note when you take a look at his twitter feed is how much Roy loved to fly.
 For someone as stoic and focused, to see him talk about how much he loved his plane and the sky is both heartbreaking and comforting.
 I’m not the type of person to say “he died doing what he loved,” but in this case, I am glad that was able to share that part of his life with us, at least for a short time.
 One of his in-flight videos was posted with the caption “What do clouds feel like?
 I didn’t know either until I got my new Icon A5!
 I’m getting bruises on my arms from constantly pinching myself!”

 Roy Halladay’s passing is a tragedy.
 One that breaks the heart of every baseball fan everywhere, but if there’s any solace in this it’s that Roy Halladay lived the fullest life in his short time on this planet, and we all got to watch him flourish and grow into not only a one of a kind pitcher, but an amazing human, loving husband, and proud father.

-Joey Votto once said “[Halladay] is an Ace among Aces.”
-Now, he can talk shop with Jose Fernadez, Christy Matthewson, Cy Young and maybe even try to blow some by Babe Ruth and Ty Cobb.
+Joey Votto put it best, saying that “[Halladay] is an Ace among Aces.”
+Now, he can talk shop with Jose Fernandez, Christy Matthewson, Cy Young, and maybe even try to blow some by Babe Ruth and Ty Cobb.

 Doc, you are missed.